 We cut through willowy reeds, floating fields of water lilies and a few other types of water plants which I don’t know the name of.

 It was like sailing through our very own water garden.
 Many bird species stood on the banks of the lake and floated around in groups, feeding.
 It was fascinating to watch the diversity of life interacting within this ecosystem.

 The lake itself is filled with many types of fish, some of the most populous ones are the pike, perch, trout and carp.

 During winter, they are joined by even more birds from around the region and the rest of Europe, but even during this time, at the end of summer, there were plenty of them.

-During the boat trip, we stopped at the Kom Monastery, which was built at the beginning of the 14th century on Odrin HIll.
-This monastery has only one inhabitant, a Serbian Orthodox monk.
+During the boat trip, we stopped at the Kom Monastery, which was built at the beginning of the 14th century on Odrin Hill.
+This monastery has only one inhabitant, a reclusive Serbian Orthodox monk.

 At the gate, there was a beautiful mosaic depicting the Angel Gabriel.
 It made for a nice stop – a little bit of historical culture hidden in the heart of nature.

 As the day wore on, the surface of the lake started to heat up.
 By now, all the morning mist had dissipated, and the lake took on a different character.
 Most of the animals had gone to hide in the shade, and the water and air seemed to stand completely still, shimmering in the heat.